flatiron/resourceful/README.md

 });
 ```

-`update` is used to modify existing resources by copying enumerable properties from the update object to the existing object (often called a "mixin" and implemented in javascript in `resourceful.mixin` and `utile.mixin`).
-Besides the mixin process (meaning your stored object won't lose existing properties), `update` is synonymous with `put`, and in fact uses `put` internally in the case of both the couchdb and memory engines.
+### destroy()
+`destroy` is used to delete existing resources.

 Because the engines api was written with couchdb in mind, 'doc' should include an appropriate http status under `doc.status`.
-The expected status is '201', as with `put`.
+The expected status is '204', which stands for 'successfully deleted'.

-##### Engine.prototype.destroy

 This pattern should be followed across all engines:

 ```js
 engine.get('key', function (err, doc) {